pstrobl96/prusa_exporter/README.md

 #### Downloading image

 Download image from [releases page](https://github.com/pstrobl96/prusa_exporter/releases) or alternatively you can choose CI pipeline run and download particular artifact.
-Downloaded *img.xz* file is named image_{date_of_build}-prusa_exporter-image.img.xz and needs to be flashed to the memory card.
+Downloaded *img.xz* file is named prusa_exporter_{version}.img.xz and needs to be flashed to the memory card.

 #### Raspberry Pi Imager